 In this guide, we will be walking you through the process of using a microphone with the Raspberry Pi.

-One of the components that most people will notice is missing from a Raspberry Pi is that lack of any analog inputs.
+One of the components that most people will notice is missing from a Raspberry Pi is the lack of any analog inputs.

 To make use of a microphone with the Raspberry Pi, you will need to do one of two things.

 Purchase a USB microphone or a USB soundcard.
-A USB microphone is likely to be a cheaper and easier way to get a microphone working with your Raspberry Pi.
+A USB microphone is likely a cheaper, easier way to get a microphone working with your Raspberry Pi.

 There are a couple of different reasons that the Raspberry Pi does not feature any support for a microphone in its hardware.